Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 The newly allocated slot is removed from the slice's free list.

 We only allocate a slice of size `B * 2^k` if there are already `B * (2^k - 1)` occupied slots.
-Thus the memory overhead is at most `B` slots plus the number of occupied slots, i.e. the memory consumption for slots is at most than twice the required memory plus a small constant overhead.
+Thus the memory overhead is at most `B` slots plus the number of occupied slots, i.e. the memory consumption for slots is at most twice the required memory plus a small constant overhead.

 #### Dynamic key slot deallocation